AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-connection.md

 >
 >This documentation should be used after completing the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
 >
 >Follow the steps on this page only after you complete all previous steps that were dynamically generated for your organization.
+>
+>After you complete the steps on this page, continue following the upgrade steps that were dynamically generated for your organization from the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).

 <!-- Should we single source this instead of duplicate it?
 The following steps were copied from: /help/connections/create-connection.md -->